S&P 500 closes little changed as "meme stocks" extend rally

 Market participants look to Thursday’s consumer price index data for further clues regarding inflation, and how it could influence the Federal Reserve’s timetable for tightening its monetary policy.

-Of the 11 major sectors in the S&P 500, consumer discretionary (.SPLRCD) enjoyed the biggest percentage gain, and utilities (.SPLRCU) suffered the largest loss.
+Of the 11 major sectors in the S&P 500, consumer discretionary enjoyed the biggest percentage gain, and utilities suffered the largest loss.

-Sales of Tesla Inc's (TSLA.O) China-made electric cars jumped in May by 29%, marking a 177% year-on-year increase, according to the China Passenger Car Association.
-The stock erased initial gains on the news to close down 0.3%. read more
+Sales of Tesla Inc’s China-made electric cars jumped in May by 29%, marking a 177% year-on-year increase, according to the China Passenger Car Association.
+The stock erased initial gains on the news to close down 0.3%.

-Boeing Co (BA.N) shares were boosted by Southwest Airlines' (LUV.N) announcement that it had ordered 34 new 737 MAX aircraft, but the planemaker's shares pared gains to end the session flat. read more
+Boeing Co shares were boosted by Southwest Airlines’ announcement that it had ordered 34 new 737 MAX aircraft, but the planemaker’s shares pared gains to end the session flat.

 GameStop, the company most closely associated with the Reddit-driven short squeeze phenomenon, is expected to report quarterly results after markets close on Wednesday.